-Foodborne infection is the illness caused by consumption of food or drinking water containing viable pathogen microorganisms.
-These microorganisms are able to form colonies, grow and multiply in human intestinal tract; they can enter the circulatory system and cause complications in other human organs too.
-Examples: Salmonella, Shigella, Campylobacteria (causes about 80% of all foodborne illnesses), viruses, parasites.

-Foodborne intoxication is the illness caused by consumption of food containing the toxins produced by viable microorganisms, which need not to be present in food at the point of consumption.
-Examples: toxins produced by Clostridium botulinum, Staphylococcus aureus.

 Foodborne toxicoinfection is the illness arising when viable microorganisms are consumed with foods and grow in human body elaborating toxins.
 For example, Clostridium perfringens.

 Food is considered infected if it contains pathogen microorganisms or the substances, chemicals and/or foreign bodies in the amount, which may cause potential risk to human health.